-Categories – Additional Information
+WordPress Post Categories – Additional Information

 Let’s take a look at some of the additional features of categories:

-Multiple WordPress Post Categories
+Multiple Post Categories

 You can display categories on your posts …

-(Categories can display on your WordPress sidebar)
+(Display categories on your sidebar)

-(Selecting a category from the drop-down menu)
+(Selecting a category from the drop down menu)

-Categories – Useful Tips
+Post Categories – Useful Tips